IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 **Note:** Once the FQDN has been validated using this method, IdenTrust does not Issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless IdenTrust performs separate validations for each of those other FQDNs using authorized methods.
 This method is not suitable for validating Wildcard Domain Names.

+This validation method is equivalent to the [TLS BR validation method in section 3.2.2.4.8.](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#32248-ip-address)
 ##### **3.2.2.4.4 Agreed-Upon Change to Website v2**

 IdenTrust confirms the Applicant's control over the FQDN by verifying that the Request Token or Random Value is contained in the contents of a file.